zl0531/langextract/CONTRIBUTING.md

   - **size/L**: 600-1000 lines — Consider splitting into smaller PRs if possible
   - **size/XL**: > 1000 lines — Requires strong justification and may need special review
 - **Reference related issues**: All PRs must include "Fixes #123" or "Closes #123" in the description.
 The linked issue should have at least 5 👍 reactions from the community and include discussion that demonstrates the importance and need for the change.
+- **No infrastructure changes**: Contributors cannot modify infrastructure files, build configuration, and core documentation.
+These files are protected and can only be changed by maintainers.
+Use `./autoformat.sh` to format code without affecting infrastructure files.
+In special circumstances, build configuration updates may be considered if they include discussion and evidence of robust testing, ideally with community support.
 - **Single-change commits**: A PR should typically comprise a single git commit.
 Squash multiple commits before submitting.
 - **Clear description**: Explain what your change does and why it's needed.
 - **Ensure all tests pass**: Check that both formatting and tests are green before requesting review.